-The project is led by Liz Dávid-Barrett and Mihály Fazekas, with research also undertaken by Bence Tóth, Ágnes Czibik and Isabelle Adam.
+The project is led by Liz Dávid-Barrett and Mihály Fazekas, with research also undertaken by Bence Tóth, Ágnes Czibik, Isabelle Adam and Daniel Figueroa.

-Liz Dávid-Barrett is a Senior Lecturer in Politics at the University of Sussex and Director of the Sussex Centre for the Study of Corruption.
+Liz Dávid-Barrett is Professor of Governance and Integrity at the University of Sussex and Director of the Centre for the Study of Corruption.
 Her research focuses on corruption occurring at the interface between politics and business, and the role of institutions in curbing corruption.
 Recent work includes studies of private-sector anti-corruption clubs, favouritism in public procurement, corruption in aid spending, and lobbying and the revolving door.
 Liz received her DPhil from the University of Oxford and previously worked at the Said Business School, University of Oxford.
 Liz has written a number of research reports for Transparency International UK, given evidence on corruption to parliamentary select committees and advised the UK government on its international and national anti-corruption strategies.